 Direct call-offs or further competitions against an established framework agreement in this value bracket are also permissible as procurement routes.
+Please contact the Procurement Team for help with this.

 Evaluator(s): Officer in consultation with line manager or Evaluation Panel of appropriate officers